 General and administrative expenses.
 Our general and administrative expenses for the year ended December 31, 2016 were \$43.2 million, an increase of \$1.1 million, or 2.7%, as compared to general and administrative expenses of \$42.1 million for the year ended December 31, 2015.
 This increase was primarily due to increases in employee compensation and related expenses including share-based compensation, and contributions to private school tuition organizations in lieu of state income taxes, partially offset by lower legal, audit and insurance costs and other general administrative expenses of \$1.0 million, \$1.2 million and \$1.2 million respectively.
 During 2016 and 2015 our contributions to private school tuition organizations in lieu of state income taxes were \$4.0 million and \$2.8 million, respectively.
-Our general and administrative expenses as a percentage of net revenue decreased by 0.5% to 4.9% for the year ended December 31, 2016, from 5.4% for the year ended December 31, 2015 due to decreased legal costs and our ability to leverage our general and administrative expenses across an increasing revenue base.
+Our general and administrative expenses as a percentage of net revenue decreased by 0.5% to 4.9% for the year ended December 31, 2015 due to decreased legal costs and our ability to leverage our general and administrative expenses.